* Socialist president out of sight during cancer treatment

 “Give us the truth!” and “Stop lying!” read banners.

-Underlining the deep political polarization of the South American nation of 29 million people during Chavez's 14-year rule, pro-government students were also planning a march in support of the president and his ministers.
+Underlining the deep political polarization of the South American nation of 29 million people during Chavez’s 14-year rule, hundreds of pro-government students also held a rally in support of the president and his ministers.